makerbot/MightyBoardFirmware/README.md

 > NB : if you haven't got `brew` installed, see http://mxcl.github.io/homebrew/ .

+You might need to update avr-gcc if your X-Code version is out-of-date :

+    brew install avr-gcc

 To create the documentation, you will also need `doxygen` (and `graphviz` for nice vizualisations) :

     brew install doxygen